SuspiciousApplePie/etch-a-sketch/docs/algorithm.md

 2. use `boxes` to prompt parameter.

 # generateBox function
-1. select the `main-content` class.
+1. select the `sketch-box` class.
 1. add a `click` event listener to `adjust-btn` class and a function declaration inside it.
     ## function declaration
     1. make a for statement, set a variable called `row` with value of 0, it should not be bigger in the `boxes` value, each iteration should add 1 on row value, label this loop `rowGenerator`
     ### While inside `rowGenerator` loop.
     1. make another loop similar to the previous for loop but name the loop variable `cell` label this `cellGenerator`.
     1. create a div element
-    2. set its class to `sketch-box`
+    2. set its class to `sketch-row`
-    1. append it inside `main-content`
+    1. append it inside `sketch-box`
         ### while inside `cellGenerator` loop
         1. create a div element
         2. set its class to `cell`
-        1. append it inside `sketch-box` element
+        1. append it inside `sketch-row` element
         3. return to `rowGenerator`

 # changeCellColor function